Helping you free your child of an eating disorder

 Your child may need to progress through these levels of support:

-If your child hates having to meet you for lunch or having staff involved, give her empathy and show regret that, for now, there is no other solution.
-It’s understandable she should want to look normal, to fit in, and have people treat her with respect.
-Also, be persistent: supervision, for a limited time, is non-negotiable.
-My daughter’s anorexia when, age 15, she started restricting school lunches.
-So I am inclined to recommend that throughout their schooling, even when recovered, children eat in the dining room where staff can keep a relaxed eye on them – or do spot checks.
-If your child is going to backslide or relapse, it’s most likely to begin out of your view, with missed school meals.
+My daughter’s anorexia returned at age 15, when she began restricting school lunches.
+So I’m inclined to recommend that – even when recovered – schoolchildren eat in the dining room, where staff can keep a relaxed eye on them or carry out spot checks.
+If your child is going to backslide or relapse, it will most likely begin out of your view, with missed school meals.
 But as always, you’re the expert on your child.

 More on school in this chapter, and more on this website [click]: